Are Centauros exotic signals of the QGP?: Centauro related phenomena in Chacaltaya and Pamir chambers

 There are many other examples of strongly penetrating clusters or halos not listed here.
 Unfortunately, serious experimental difficulties in measurements and analysis of halo/cluster events occur frequently.
 They do not allow for reliable identification of electromagnetic and hadronic parts and estimation of the fraction of hadronic component.

-\section{Anomalous transition curves}
+\subsection{Anomalous transition curves}

-Anomalous cascade transition curves have been firstly noticed during the study of Chiron-type families (see section 2.3).
-Later, they have been encountered also in other events \cite{Has_Tokyo,Baradzei} (see sections 2.1, 2.4).
+Anomalous cascade transition curves have been firstly noticed during the study of Chiron-type families (see subsection 2.3).
+Later, they have been encountered also in other events \cite{Has_Tokyo,Baradzei} (see subsections 2.1, 2.4).
 Typical examples of long-range cascades (clusters) registered in Chacaltaya two--storey chambers are shown in Figure~\ref{penetr-Chac}.

 The common feature for all such showers is that they start their development just after entering the top of the chamber and penetrate through the whole apparatus without significant attenuation.
 Unfortunately, due to relatively small depth of these chambers and their inhomogenous structure it is impossible to conclude unambiguosly about the exotic nature of individual cascades.
 In many cases the shape of transition curves could be simply explained by consecutive interactions of the same hadron.

-Only statistical analysis of groups of showers may indicate that something unusual happens (see section 2.3).
+Only statistical analysis of groups of showers may indicate that something unusual happens (see subsection 2.3).
 Recently, a penetrating nature of cascade showers observed in the two--storey carbon type chamber was compared with simulated $\gamma$--ray--induced and hadron--induced cascade showers.
 Using QGSJET and modified UA5 model it was shown \cite{Tamada_carbon_ch} that about 34\% of penetrating showers observed in the two--storey chamber no. 19 are neither $\gamma$-ray-induced nor hadron-induced showers.
 A possible explanation is proposed in connection with ``mini--clusters''.

-Many--maxima structure of cascades have been also observed in carbon chambers of the Pamir experiment.
+A many--maxima structure of cascades have been also observed in carbon chambers of the Pamir experiment.
 Although thick multi-block carbon chambers constitute only a small fraction of all exposed apparatus some interesting events have been also detected there \cite{Cedzyna,N830}.
 The example is the family N830 \cite{N830} detected in the Pamir 76/77 chamber, consisting of a standard gamma--block and four identical sections of hadron blocks (each consisting of 25 cm of rubber and 5 cm of lead with X-ray films as sensitive layers).
 Among hadron cascades there were observed three high energy ones revealing a multihump structure and traversing tens cascade units through the chamber material.